alexarnimueller/giraffe/README.md

   --help                      Show this message and exit.
 ```

+After training, a config file containing all the used options will be saved in the checkpoints folder.
+This file is used for later sampling and embedding tasks.

 ### Sampling
 To randomly sample up to `100` SMILES strings of maximum length `96` at temperature `0.6` from a trained model checkpoint (in this case epoch `140` of the model `irci`), run the following:
 ```bash